-A series of international workshops and studies were conducted to discuss how the present observation systems may contribute to estimate the meridional and inter-basin fluxes of mass, heat and salt; how the present array ought to be upgraded to better capture these fluxes and their variability; and how to transition from the initial array to a long-term sustained program.
+Several projects, which include analysis of in-situ observations, satellite observations, and modelling efforts, are being carried out at PhOD to monitor and investigate the variability of the MOC in the South Atlantic.
+In addition, a series of international workshops were conducted to discuss how the present observation systems may contribute to estimate the meridional and inter-basin fluxes of mass, heat and salt; how the present array ought to be upgraded to better capture these fluxes and their variability; and how to transition from the initial array to a long-term sustained program.
 The workshops discussions were aimed at determining what parameters should be observed, how to implement the best possible observation strategies, where are the observations needed, and who will be interested in carrying them out.
 Results of the discussions and pertinent bibliography can be obtained at the SAMOC workshop and project webpages.

 SAMOC Studies at AOML